muratkeremozcan/next-app-mosh/notes.md

 ```

 If we want not found pages specific to the routes, we use the built-in notFound() function.
 This redirects us to the NotFound page above.

-If we want to further customize the not found page on the sub routes, we create `not-found.tsx` files in that route

 ```tsx
 // ./app/users/[id]/page.tsx